qunfengdong/DCN/README.md

 After the github repository is cloned, you will find a folder named EMR_network.
 All the scripts and example data files will be included in it.

 ## Quick start

-This suite of analysis include four major parts, 1).
-Find all the exposed disease pairs; 2).
-Find all matched non-exposed disease pairs; 3).
-Perform Cox-PH regression on the two cohorts; 4).
-Visualize the results.
+This suite of analysis include four major parts:
+1. Find all the exposed disease pairs;
+2. Find all matched non-exposed disease pairs;
+3. Perform Cox-PH regression on the two cohorts;
+4. Visualize the results.

 ### Input file
 * Before running any analysis using this pipeline, please make sure you have an input EMR file formatted as tab delimited with 6 columns in the order of patient ID, disease ID/name, disease diagnose date ([%Y-%m-%d] or [%Y/%m/%d]), age, gender, race.
 No header is needed.
 It should be something like the following: